Principle and statement of intent

 - Using the Internet for personal purposes during work time.

 - Using the computer to participate in any form of fraud, theft or software or music piracy.

 - Failing to take due care to make sure confidential and/or personal information goes to the correct recipient.

 - Broadcasting personal views on social, political, religious or other non-business related matters.
 (Staff should also be considerate in the views that they share on their personal social media as representatives of the Bumbles Team.)

 - Undertaking deliberate activities that waste staff effort or networked resources.

 - Sending an unauthorised e-mail on behalf of an individual inside or outside Bumbles Day Care without their knowledge or consent.

-- Staff personal mobile phones must be switched off and placed in the box provided during scheduled work time.
+- Staff personal mobile phones must be placed in lockers during scheduled work time.

 - Staff personal Mobile phones should only be accessed during authorised rest breaks

 - Bumbles main telephone number may be given by staff as a work/emergency contact number for incoming calls only.